Death Note: New Generation

-Death Note: New Generation (デスノート NEW GENERATION) is a Japanese supernatural psychological thriller live-action web series, based on the manga series Death Note written by Tsugumi Ohba and illustrated by Takeshi Obata.
+Death Note: New Generation (Japanese: デスノート; NEW GENERATION) is a Japanese supernatural psychological thriller live-action web series, based on the manga series Death Note written by Tsugumi Ohba and illustrated by Takeshi Obata.
 It is a sequel to the 2006 film Death Note 2: The Last Name and the predecessor to 2016's Death Note: Light Up the New World film.
 The three-episode series was released weekly on Hulu Japan beginning on September 16, 2016.

 Plot

 Three stories about the investigator Mishima, called the Death Note otaku, who encounters a case where a former criminal died of stroke and he closes in on the truth; L's successor, the famous international sleuth Ryuzaki who has solved numerous difficult cases, decides to assist in a Death Note case that he has continuously refused despite repeated requests; and cyber terrorist Shien, who became a follower of "Kira" after he was set free from the trauma of being the only one who survived the brutal murder of his family, attempts to use the Death Note for the first time.